sanketpadhyal/Sparse/README.md

 Upcoming improvements include:

-* 🌗 Light mode support
-* ⚡ More optimizations
+* ⚡ deeper performance optimizations
+* 🤖 smarter AI interactions
+* 📊 analytics dashboard
-* 🛠 Continuous bug fixes
+* 🛠 advanced moderation tools
-* 🚀 Performance upgrades

 ---

-We are building Sparse step-by-step — from a small idea to a powerful real-time social ecosystem.
+We are building Sparse step-by-step —
+from a small idea to a powerful real-time social ecosystem.

 More updates coming soon.